Pools & Spas

-The Division of Environmental Health and Protection licenses and inspects pools and other aquatic facilities in unincorporated St. Charles County, as well as in the cities of Dardenne Prairie, Lake Saint Louis, O'Fallon, St. Charles and Wentzville, to monitor proper operation and facility maintenance.
+The Division of Environmental Health and Protection licenses and inspects pools and other aquatic facilities in unincorporated St. Charles County, as well as in the cities of Dardenne Prairie, Lake Saint Louis, O'Fallon, St. Charles, Weldon Spring and Wentzville, to monitor proper operation and facility maintenance.

 Currently licensed aquatic facilities in St. Charles County

 Please choose Aquatic Center in the Sub Type menu.
 Then press Submit to view all establishments (in alphabetical order) with a current permit.

 - Project Approvals - Reviews of engineering documentation and designs for the construction of new or the modification of existing pools and spas.
 Reviews and evaluates variances for pool designs.
 Issuance of approvals to allow construction to proceed and when construction is completed.

 - Plan Approvals - Reviews and approves plans to revise or modify the operation of existing pools, spas or lakes or proposals for the development of new pools and spas.
 Issuance of an approval, if the plan is acceptable.

 - Operational Oversight - Assesses the correctness and the effectiveness of operations and maintenance procedures to assure compliance with the applicable rules and regulations governing pools and spas and to identify operational problems that may require corrective action.